Private Equity Investment in Eye Care: How Do You Determine the Best Partner for Your Practice

 The webinar included insight from both an investment banking advisor and a health care attorney who have been active in guiding physician groups through merger and acquisition transaction processes and related regulatory issues in ophthalmology and parallel specialties.
 Each professional drew upon the knowledge gained from being at the forefront of consolidation across health care.

-Vice President, Eric Major from Provident Healthcare Partners
+Director, Eric Major from Provident Healthcare Partners

-Analyst, Steven Grassa from Provident Healthcare Partners
+Associate, Steven Grassa from Provident Healthcare Partners

 Attorney, Anjana Patel from Epstein Becker Green